Phileosopher/commonplace/results.md

 Frequently, by adapting the [image](image.md) of something, a creator can imply a creation is a nostalgic [trend](trends.md) or relatively newer.
 This typically comes out of a [desire](purpose.md) for [money](economics.md) or to reach a [new audience](stories-storytellers.md).

+APPLICATION: *How* a culture acquired its wealth determines how well it [empowers](power.md) its creators more than how *much* wealth it has.

 This trend won't have the passion and [creative spark](mind-creativity.md) of its original design (especially since its original creator has [changed](people-changes.md)), so it will be nowhere *near* as memorable or interesting as its original, even while being far more polished and well-made.

+APPLICATION: Unless a content creator has an alternative form of income, they'll eventually cash in and sell out.
+This will frequently include [affiliate marketing](marketing.md), selling lower-quality offerings, and a general deterioration in [quality](values-quality.md).

 ## Ripples